Blockchain for Provenance and Traceability

 - The required deliverable (PoC, MVP, a full-scale solution), which influences the duration of blockchain development.

-Having 33-year experience in software development, ScienceSoft offers end-to-end blockchain development services to introduce reliable blockchain solutions for facilitated traceability of data and transactions and goods provenance monitoring.
+Since 2020, ScienceSoft offers end-to-end blockchain development services to introduce reliable blockchain solutions for facilitated traceability of data and transactions and goods provenance monitoring.

 Blockchain for provenance and traceability consulting